 Jurisdiction Constraint/Note Reason Ireland Winter transmission ratings are in place.
 Seasonal.
 Northern Ireland Winter transmission ratings are in place.
 Seasonal.
 Ireland / Northern Ireland Update to System Wide Transmission Constraint Group: Operational Limit for Rate of Change of Frequency (S_RoCoF) Limit Type: X:<= Limit: 1 Hz/s Continued trialling of an increased system limit for the Rate of Change of Frequency (RoCoF).
 System conditions permitting, the RoCoF limit will be 1.0 Hz/s.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
-Security of Supply Ireland TP1, TP3, RP1, and RP2 are must not run for Security of Supply reasons, except when close to, or in, System Alert Security of Supply
+Security of Supply Ireland Ireland TB3 is must not run, except when close to, or in, System Alert.
+Ireland In order to ensure HRSG reliability, AD2 is not to be cycled once on.
+Security of Supply